Château Calissanne - Coteaux d'Aix-en-Provence rosé 2025

 Le Figaro

-Accessible and charming, Calissanne’s rosé—a classic Provençal blend—opens with powerful aromas of citrus and red berries.
-On the palate, it’s fresh and reveals the rich, luscious flavor of ripe fruit with a long finish.
-Simply delightful and light!
+Accessible and charming, Calissanne’s rosé—a classic Provençal blend—opens on the nose with powerful notes of citrus and red berries.
+On the palate, it’s fresh, revealing the rich, luscious flavor of ripe fruit with a long finish.
+Simply a delight—light and refreshing!

-Buy Calissanne wines at the best prices in a private sale!
+Buy your Calissanne wines at the best price in a private sale!

 Starting at €99 on your first order